Dunn County, Wisconsin

 Dunn County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 45,440.
 Its county seat is Menomonie.
-Dunn County comprises the Menomonie Micropolitan Statistical Area and is included in the Eau Claire-Menomonie, WI Combined Statistical Area.
+Dunn County comprises the Menomonie Micropolitan Statistical Area and is included in the Eau Claire–Menomonie, WI Combined Statistical Area.

 History

 Dunn county was founded in 1854 from Chippewa County and organized in 1857.
 It is named for Charles Dunn, the territory's first chief justice.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 864 sqmi, of which 850 sqmi is land and 14 sqmi (1.6%) is water.
+According to the U.S. Census Bureau, the county has an area of 864 sqmi, of which 850 sqmi is land and 14 sqmi (1.6%) is water.